Research and Writing

 I am hoping that we can run this course largely as a workshop, with ongoing progress towards several completed, sterling manuscripts.
 Thus, I want to maintain some flexibility here with regard to the number of assignments, their length, and their weight in terms of final grades.
 Know that by the end of the semester, you will likely have about 24 pages of revised writing, packaged as assorted types of projects.

 Ballenger, Bruce.
 The Curious Researcher.
 7th edition.
 Boston: Pearson Longman, 2011.
 ISBN 978-0205172870.

 Students with Disabilities:

 I am committed to providing assistance to help you be successful in this course.
 Reasonable accommodations are available for students with a documented disability.
-If you have a disability and may need accommodations to participate in this class fully, please visit the Access Center (Washington Building 217; 509-335-3417) at the start of the semester to schedule an appointment with an Access Advisor.
+If you have a disability and may need accommodations to participate in this class fully, please visit the Access Center (Washington Building 217) at the start of the semester to meet with an Access Advisor.
 All accommodations must be approved through the Access Center.
 Either drop by the Access Center or call 509-335-3417 to schedule an appointment.

 As an institution of higher education, Washington State University is committed to principles of truth and academic honesty.
 All members of the University community share the responsibility for maintaining and supporting these principles.
 When a student enrolls in Washington State University, the student assumes an obligation to pursue academic endeavors in a manner consistent with the standards of academic integrity adopted by the University.
 The University does not tolerate acts of academic dishonesty including any forms of cheating, plagiarism, or fabrication.
-Any student plagiarizing on any assignment or cheating on any exam in this class will receive an F for the course and will be reported to the Office of Student Standards and Accountability, who remind us that Washington State University reserves the right and the power to discipline or to exclude students who engage in academic dishonesty.
-Cheating is defined in the Standards for Student Conduct WAC 504-26-010 (3).
-It is strongly suggested that you read and understand these definitions.
+Any student plagiarizing on any assignment or cheating on any exam in this class will receive an F for the course and will be referred to the Office of Student Conduct, who remind us that Washington State University reserves the right and the power to discipline or to exclude students who engage in academic dishonesty.

 A Note About College Writing: